nikoloza/scratch/README.md

 -------------

 ### Stylesheet file
-You only need to import scratch/style.css in your html file.
+You only need to import `scratch/style.css` in your html file.

 -------------

 ### Grunt for everything
-Used **Grunt** to compress, watch and minify CSS.
+Used **Grunt** to compile, watch and minify CSS.

 -------------